CONTRACTOR FURNISHED BORROW

 2. Non-excavated, such as stockpiled material, which includes:

-Closed/Existing: A stockpile that will not have material added during the course of the project, and
+Closed/Existing: A stockpile that will not have material added between the date of sampling and use of the stockpile, and

-Open/Active: A stockpile that will have material added during the course of the project.
+Open/Active: A stockpile that will have material added between the date of sampling and use of the stockpile.

 PROPOSED BORROW REPORT SUBMITTAL REQUIREMENTS